 For these reasons we ask you to send us print data in standardised formats whenever possible.
 As a rule, the PDF format is the ideal option here.
 We have also compiled all information on data delivery for you again under “Data delivery“.

-In conventional offset printing (from eng. set off, “settling”), so-called printing plates are used.
+In conventional offset printing, so-called printing plates are used.
 The offset is called planographic printing and works indirectly.
 The printing plates and substrate do not come into contact with each other, but the printing ink is transferred to a rubber blanket.
 This rubber blanket then transfers the ink to the substrate, usually paper or film.
 Incidentally, there is no difference in quality between digital offset printing via HP Indigo and conventional offset printing.

-The PDF (Portable Document Format) format is a universal file format.
-It can contain both images and text and can be opened independently of the operating system or terminal device.
+PDF (Portable Document Format) is a universal file format.
+It can contain both images and text and can be opened independently from any operating system or terminal device.
 The format is mainly used in the printing industry and was created by Adobe in 1993.

 The print data is the be-all and end-all of a label production.
 All subsequent steps are based on it and for a smooth production flow it is important that this data is correctly created.
 Therefore we ask you to deliver the print file in PDF format.

-To create professional print data, it is best to use graphics programs such as Adobe Illustrator, InDesign or ArtPro.
-You will find detailed instructions on how best to create your print data on our data delivery information sheet.
-Or simply use our print data workshop.
+To create professional printing data, it is best to use graphics programs such as Adobe Illustrator, InDesign or ArtPro.
+You will find detailed instructions on how best to create your printing data on our data delivery information sheet.
+Or simply use our printing data workshop.
 What does that mean?
-We check your print data for technical errors, depending on the correction package selected, and correct them if necessary.
-So you can be sure that you will receive a satisfactory print result
+We check your printing data for technical errors – depending on the correction package selected – and correct them if necessary.
+So you can be sure that you will receive a satisfactory printing result.

 Would you like us to base the printing of your order on a previous order?
 No problem!
 In order for us to be able to match the colours as accurately as possible when printing, we need a colour sample of the old order.
 If we do not have a sample, we will print according to standard and without further colour corrections.
 Therefore, colour deviations can occur from job to job.